hindu-comm/weblogs/manasataramgini/2010/07/2010-07-31_mahasamanta-feudalism.md

 us briefly take up one issue that many a naive Hindu brings up: “Is Kosambi not a great intellectual?
-Hence, what sense does it make to criticize him and replace him with your typical Hindu obscurantism?”
-Etc. Yes, Kosambi himself was certainly an admirable polymath and I have myself expressed some level of intellectual kinship with him (To clarify there is some overlap on many topics though not reaching a “bhavabhUtian equivalence”, as in:
+Hence, what sense does it make to criticize him and replace him with your typical Hindu obscurantism?”Etc. Yes, Kosambi himself was certainly an admirable polymath and I have myself expressed some level of intellectual kinship with him (To clarify there is some overlap on many topics though not reaching a “bhavabhUtian equivalence”, as in:
 ye nAma kechid iha naH prathayanty avaj\~nAM
-jAnanti te kim api tAn prati naiSha yatnaH |
+jAnanti te kim api tAn prati naiSha yatnaH \|
 utpatsyate tu mama ko .api samAna-dharmA
-kAlo hy ayaM niravadhir vipulA cha lakShmIH ||).
+kAlo hy ayaM niravadhir vipulA cha lakShmIH \|\|).
 However, men are rarely paragons of perfection and mixed in with those admirable qualities are dreadful delusions.
 Most often the followers of the great end up only imbibing the crassest of their guru’s offerings and so it was even in Kosambi’s case.
 His successors only acquired the worst of his ideas and hardly any of the better ones.
 So in conclusion we were left with the tradition of his ghora nUtana mahA-mAnava-s and none of that of bhartR^ihari and his kind.

 The main idea here is to discuss the deep amnesia, brought about by the above forces, of that age of Hindu history before the Hindu world